brkarcher/brkarcher.github.io/shadow.md

 Brother Stefan rubbed his temples, then the bridge of his nose.
 Then he sighed—theatrically, Nasira thought—and seemed to slump... and relax.

 "It's simple," he said.
-"The Chancellor wants us to ratify Emault's conquest.
+"The chancellor wants us to ratify Emault's conquest.
 An act of war, slaughter, and for what?
 For his own glory.
 We couldn't stand by."

 Nasira saw two angles immedaitely and chose the one that seemed to flatter his convictions.
 "Ratify?
 How do you mean?"

-"The Chancellor... is going to urge the College to treat Emault as if he were the rightful ruler of Duranlach.
+"The chancellor... is going to urge the College to treat Emault as if he were the rightful ruler of Duranlach.
 The College ought to be _the_ keeper of the moral code in these realms.
 If we don't condemn the conquest..."

 "... who will?"

 "Exactly."

-"And you believe that the Chancellor was agitating for this?"
+"And you believe that the chancellor was agitating for this?"

 "Yes, it was clear.
 The hushed meetings.
 The politicking."